11/04/2025

 The next couple of scenes are just the characters talking and building to the next part of the movie where Obi-Wan searches for the bounty hunter who tried to kill Padme while Anakin and Padme go into hiding.
 It's here that I noticed how much CGI is used in this movie, even when compared to the last one.
 Seems like most scenes are filmed on a green screen and feature the characters walking and talking in CGI rooms.
 It's actually more distracting than I would have thought, especially with how dated a lot of the effects look.
 I praised Yoda's effects in the last movie, but it was only because compared to the original puppet they used, the CGI version was much better.
 Seeing him more in this movie, it really stands out how outdated the effects are, but I think at the time this was some of the best effects you could get so it's understandable.
 Maybe watching it on a remastered Blu-ray also makes the outdated parts stand out more too.
 Really should have brought out the CRTV for this one.

 I'm going to split the Anakin/Padme and Obi-Wan stories and talk about them each one at a time.
 Starting with the Anakin/Padme storyline since it's a little slower and more about the romance between the two characters.
 I mentioned before how the romance between the two characters isn't very convincing, and the middle part of the movie where they spend a lot of alone time is the main reason why.
 Anakin is presented as an emotional, naive, and impatient man.
-He's constantly complaining about being held back from his true potential and he doesn't hide the fact that he has feelings for Padme, despite the fact it's forbidden for him to be with her.
+He's constantly complaining about being held back from his true potential and he doesn't hide the fact that he has feelings for Padme, despite the fact that it's forbidden for him to be with her.
 Yoda and the Jedi council deciding to put them alone together was stupid unless Yoda knew what would happen and was cool with it.
 Anakin continues complaining to Padme about his Jedi training and he often makes her uncomfortable with his flirting and he even argues with her in front of her peers.
 At the end of the day though, these are two young attractive people spending all their time together on a beautiful planet so I guess it's not too strange that they still end up in a romance.
 After Anakin has a nightmare about his mother, he decides to take Padme to visit his home planet and check in on her.

 The romance here takes a break as Anakin visits his mother's new home only to learn that she's been taken by raiders.
 The family had given up hope of her return and presumed her to be dead, but Anakin still feels like she's out there and needs his help.
 This leads to one of the more important scenes in the movie where we see Anakin finally lose control of his emotions.
 After finding his mother right as she's dying he loses all control and slaughters an entire village of Tuskens.
 It's clear that this scene is supposed to be one of the main catalysts of Anakin's eventual turn to the dark side.
 I guess in that sense it works, though it still makes no sense why the Jedi continue to train him after this, despite Yoda knowing how much of a risk Anakin is becoming.
 It's also strange that Padme continues her romance with Anakin after his scary rant about how he enjoyed killing all the Tuskens, including the women and children.
 Nothing says husband material like a man talking about how much he enjoyed killing a whole village.
 Are there no other men in the universe who are a little more... not crazy?
 Is therapy not a thing in this universe?
 We can create a clone army, but we haven't discovered the concept of therapy yet.
 Joking aside, I will say I did enjoy Hayden's acting here.
 I haven't really talked about Hayden Christensen much actually, and how much hate he got for these movies.
 Maybe not as bad as Jake Lloyd from the first movie, although he was worse cause he was just a child and is still new to acting, at least Hayden is a grown man.
 That being said, I think Hayden did a good job and was mostly held back by the awkward romance writing and direction.
-I mean that's what made a lot of great actors in this trilogy look bad, the bad writing and directing when it came to dialog.
+I mean that's what made a lot of great actors in this trilogy look bad, the bad writing and directing when it came to dialogue.
 Not saying that Hayden couldn't have done better, but that it was far from his fault in my opinion.
 Although the other movies I saw him in after this weren't great either so... maybe it's a bit of both.
 Sorry, Hayden.
 I was still very happy to see him in the role again in the Obi-Wan show (one of the few good moments in that show).

 Obi-Wan's story is all about him tracking down the bounty hunter who's trying to kill Padme.
 It's mildly interesting as it leads to Obi-Wan finding a planet that's been deleted from the Jedi archives.
 This leads to one of the more important reveals in the Star Wars movies, the clone army.
 For some reason, I thought it was Qui-Gon who was the one who set the cloning army plan in motion, but I guess it was actually a Jedi named Sifo-Dyas whose not really known at this point in the Star Wars movies.
 Actually, I don't think he's really mentioned again after this movie.
 He only appears in the Clone Wars cartoon show a few times, but that's about it outside of maybe books and comics.
 The introduction of the Fetts is kind of interesting, although seeing Boba Fett as a child doesn't really add to his character from the original trilogy, although it's interesting to know his dad was the template for all the clones.
 Jango Fett felt like a missed opportunity as he really didn't do much outside of just helping make the clones.
 He has an awesome suit though.
 It reminds me of Darth Maul from the last movie, a villain who could have done a lot more before getting killed rather quickly.
 I think it's one of those things where we didn't really need to see Boba Fett in these movies, but for whatever reason Lucas thought it would be a cool fanservice moment.
 If he really wanted to please the fans we could have gotten more Darth Maul.